 If you write fifty words per minute and continue writing at that pace for twenty-five hours or so, you will produce as many words as the first Harry Potter book.
 Of course, that is impossible.
 A much more viable alternative is to write one hour a day for twenty-five days.
 Even that might be hard to maintain.
 But thirty minutes per day doesn’t seem so daunting, does it?

 In my article about the Divide and Conquer method, I talk about the power of breaking things down into bite-size pieces, and that’s how you can swallow an elephant.
 Morning Pages relies on that element as well.
-By writing consistently, every single morning for at least ninety days (the approximate time it takes for new habits to stick), you create a routine.
+By writing consistently every morning for at least ninety days (the approximate time it takes for new habits to stick), you create a routine.
 Routines are known as “pull” habits.
 You no longer need to “push” yourself to do it; the routine itself “pulls” you into it.
 By applying this technique consistently, you set yourself on a path to ensure it will work for you.
+It’s the old consistency over intensity mantra.
 Don’t skip a day!
 Not even a day!

 That is why it’s so important to set your Morning Pages first thing during your morning routine before you allow the day’s inputs to hijack your brain.
 Before you see anything, talk to anyone, listen to anything-sit down, and write your three pages.
 It will teach your brain that you put importance on your output, and, in time, it will learn how to prioritize it.